interactivereport/cellxgene_VIP/README.md

 *note: while spinning up the cellxgene from HPC, do **NOT** use qlogin. **ssh directly to the server**.*

 # Updating
-## update.index_template.sh if jsPanel is modified, seldom.
+## run "update.index_template.sh" if jsPanel is modified, seldom.
-## update.VIPInterface.sh if interface.html or VIPInterface.py is changed, often.
+## run "update.VIPInterface.sh" if interface.html or VIPInterface.py is changed, often.